 The lectures are named after Al-Kindi (801-873 CE), a prominent figure in the House of Wisdom, whose book entitled "Manuscript on Deciphering Cryptographic Messages" is believed to be the earliest writing on Statistics.
 In his book, Al-Kindi gave a detailed description of how to decipher encrypted messages using Statistics and frequency analysis.
 This text arguably gave rise to the birth of both Statistics and cryptanalysis.

-Our upcoming Al-Kindi Distinguished Statistics Lectures will be presented by Michael I. Jordan.
-Date: Spring 2024.
+Our upcoming Al-Kindi Distinguished Statistics Lectures will be presented by Prof. Mark Girolami.
+Date: TBA, 2025.

 Speakers: